anushaeranda/gapstars-interview/README.md

 	Please open the "config.properties" file and change the chrome driver path

 	I have created a regression suit xml file in this project.
 You can also run it.
-File name is "assignment_regression.xm"
+File name is "assignment_regression.xml"